Kourtney Kardashian: 2005–2010: Career beginnings and international recognition

+2011–2018: Television and other ventures

+In January 2011, Kardashian and her younger sister Kim appeared as the central cast members in Kourtney and Kim Take New York, alongside her partner Scott Disick and Kim's then-husband Kris Humphries.
+Later that year, the show was renewed for a second season, which premiered in November 2011.

 Kardashian made her acting debut with a guest appearance on the ABC soap One Life to Live on March 28, 2011, appearing as attorney Kassandra Kavanaugh.
-Kardashian, who had grown up watching the soap opera and described her appearance as the realization of a "lifelong dream," had reservations about her acting debut, stating: "I'd thought I'd only have two lines.
-But my script is so long...
-I'm not an actress."
-Her performance was met with negative reviews from critics.
 In November 2011 she released a novel Dollhouse along with sisters Khloe and Kim.

-In September 2012, she and younger sister Kim created another spinoff reality television series, Kourtney and Kim Take Miami, which began airing in January 2013.
-It features their mother Kris Jenner, Kardashian's boyfriend at the time, Scott Disick, and sister Khloé Kardashian.

-The Kardashian sisters were spokeswomen for the diet supplement Quick Trim, for weight loss.
+The Kardashian sisters were spokeswomen for the diet supplement Quick Trim.
 In March 2012 the three sisters were named in a $5 million class-action lawsuit against QuickTrim.
 The complaint, filed in the United States District Court for the Southern District of New York, accused the Kardashians, along with QuickTrim's manufacturer Windmill Health Products; the retailer GNC; and others in the sales and marketing chain, of false and deceptive marketing.
 The plaintiffs, from several states, brought claims under their respective states' consumer protection laws.

 Kardashian also represents the skincare line PerfectSkin with her sisters, which was developed by Dr. Ron DiSalvo for Perfect Science Labs.
 The three sisters also released a 20-piece collection of jewelry line for the company Virgins, Saints, and Angels, in March 2010.
 The jewelry is reflective of their partial Armenian background.

+On March 26, 2014, E! announced a Keeping Up with the Kardashians spin-off series titled Kourtney & Khloé Take the Hamptons.
+The Hamptons follows Kourtney, Khloé, and Scott Disick as they relocate to The Hamptons while the girls work on the New York Dash store plus open a pop-up store.

 In 2017, Kardashian launched her first solo fashion line as part of a collaboration with the site PrettyLittleThing.
 According to the website, the 32-piece line was inspired by Studio 54, classical Hollywood cinema, and the 1970s.
 She endorsed Calvin Klein along with her sisters in 2018.
-In the same year, she partnered with her younger half-sister Kylie to launch a collection of lipsticks and palettes with Kylie Cosmetics.
+In the same year, she partnered with half-sister Kylie to launch a collection of lipsticks and palettes with Kylie Cosmetics.